shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 Smiths Thinly Cut Roast Chicken       WW Original Stacked Chips            Doritos Salsa Mild
 ```

-What we can notice upon inspecting the unique column values is that we have lots of **misspellings** as well as products related to **salsa** & since we have some overlaps witj chips that contain the word "salsa", eg. **Smiths Crinkle Cut Tomato Salsa**, my guess is that this was not intentional, so we need to segment these groups.
+What we can notice upon inspecting the unique column values is that we have lots of **misspellings** as well as products related to **salsa** (which is a sauce) & we have some overlaps with chips that contain the word "salsa", eg. **Smiths Crinkle Cut Tomato Salsa**, my guess is that this was not intentionally done, so we need to segment these groups.

 I have selected the salsas which are present in the column & we will filter out these products from the target products which are chips!